joemccann/openwebsxsw/config/README.md

-Stripe, CouchDB and Google Apps Config Files
+Stripe, CouchDB, Google Email and Sendgrid Config Files =
-=

 You will need a Stripe account to use this invoicing system.